livewire/livewire/docs/upgrading.md

 ];
 ```

-If you'd like to rever to the V2 behavior of always showing a property in the query string no matter what it's value is, you can use the `"keep"` option:
+If you'd like to refer to the V2 behavior of always showing a property in the query string no matter what it's value is, you can use the `"keep"` option:

 ```php
 public $search = '';